Ibn Bayhas al-Kilabi

-Muhammad ibn Salih ibn Bayhas al-Kilabi, better known as Ibn Bayhas (ابن بيهس), was the Abbasid governor of Damascus in September 813–824/825 and a prominent chief of the Qays tribes in the environs of Damascus against their Yamani rivals.
+Muhammad ibn Salih ibn Bayhas al-Kilabi (محمد بن صالح بن بيهس الكلابي), better known as Ibn Bayhas (ابن بيهس), was the Abbasid governor of Damascus in September 813–824/825 and a prominent chief of the Qays tribes in the environs of Damascus against their Yamani rivals.
 Under his leadership, a succession of Umayyad claimants to the caliphate, Abu al-Umaytir al-Sufyani, Maslama ibn Ya'qub al-Marwani and Sa'id ibn Khalid al-Uthmani, were defeated, marking an end to serious challenges of Abbasid authority in Syria by remnants of the Umayyad dynasty, which had been toppled by the Abbasids in 750.
 Although a loyalist of Caliph al-Ma'mun, he was viewed as a rival by al-Ma'mun's viceroy of Syria, Abd Allah ibn Tahir ibn al-Husayn, who deposed him around 824/825.
 Two years later, he was brought to Iraq, where he eventually died.

 Background

-Ibn Bayhas was the son of Salih ibn Bayhas, who, in 800, was sent by the Abbasid caliph Harun al-Rashid to the Byzantine empress Irene in Constantinople to ransom Muslim prisoners-of-war.
+Ibn Bayhas was the son of Salih ibn Bayhas, who, in 800, was sent by the Abbasid caliph Harun al-Rashid to the Byzantine empress Irene in Constantinople to ransom Abbasid prisoners-of-war.
 Salih's brother Kardam had been the Umayyad governor of Oman.
 Their father, Bayhas ibn Zumayl, was a noble (sharif) of the Banu Kilab tribe in Damascus.
 He served as the seal-bearer of the Umayyad caliph al-Walid II and witnessed the latter's assassination in 743, which sparked the Third Muslim Civil War.

 Ibn Bayhas was a tribal chief, warrior and poet.
 He became "a key power broker" in Syria, according to the historian Wilferd Madelung.
 He was viewed by his Qaysi tribal partisans as their champion against theirs rivals, the Yaman–Banu Kalb.
 The Qays–Yaman rivalry for power and influence in Syria dated to the early Umayyad period in the 680s and remained potent during Abbasid rule, which began in 750.
 Unlike most of his Qaysi brethren in Syria, who opposed the Abbasids, Ibn Bayhas was an Abbasid loyalist and did not support the remnants of the Umayyad dynasty in the region and their supporters, who on several occasions attempted to expel the Abbasids.